balakreshnan/IIoT-AI/IIoT/kepwaretoadx.md

 .show continuous-export opccontinousexport failures
 ```

-To enable and diable use the below
+To enable and disable use the below

 ```
 .enable continuous-export opccontinousexport